Security Audits

 Risk level

-Risk level describes blast radius: how much power the release appears to have if
+Risk level describes blast radius: how much power the release appears to have if you use it as intended.

 Risk level and audit status answer different questions: